-One of the classic Dan Dare strips, this marked the final part of the Man From Nowhere Trilogy and featured the Mekon finally conquering the planet earth.
-Widely considered to be on the best Dan Dare stories, this adventure would go on to have an influence on many subsequent invasion earth stories.
+One of the classic Dan Dare strips, this marked the final part of the Man From Nowhere Trilogy and featured the Mekon finally conquering the earth.
+Widely considered to be one of the best Dan Dare stories, this adventure would go on to have an influence on many subsequent invasion earth stories.

 Dan, Digby, Lex and Flamer return to earth after a 10 year absence.
-They had travelled half way across the universe to battle the evil Phants.
-After foiling their plan they are forced to go back into suspended animation for the long journey home.
+The space pilots had travelled half way across the universe to battle the evil Phants.
+After foiling the Phants invasion, Dan and the others are forced to go back into suspended animation for the long journey home.
 They take along a small alien animal named stripey who flamer had grown fond of back as a pet

-When they awake back in London 10 years later they discover that it is deserted.
-As they explore the city they are soon ambushed by robots who take them to their master, the evil Mekon.
-The Mekon reveals that in the years they were away he managed to conquer the earth with the aid of his new robotic servants which he has called his Elektrobots which can also fly.
+When the travellers awake back in London 10 years later however, they discover that it is deserted.
+Dan and his friends explore the abandoned city, and are soon ambushed by robots who take them to their master, the evil Mekon.
+The Mekon reveals that in the years his enemies were away the Venusian tyrant managed to conquer the earth with the aid of his new robotic servants, which he has called his Elektrobots who can also fly.

 The Mekon ruthlessly orders Stripey whom he views as useless put to death much to the horror of Dan and the others.